djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Installing Python
+- freeCodeCamp Python

 ### **Thoughts**

 - Finally got the outcome I wanted, for `python -V` and `py -V` to show the latest version I installed which is `3.8.5` instead of `2.7.17` which was showing yesterday and early today.
 Hopefully that doesn't break anything on my end.
+- Doing at least 1 or 2 lessons in Python at the freeCodeCamp site per day.

 ---